andrenq/java_apps/README.md

 ![image](https://drive.google.com/uc?export=view&id=1DvVW11_Hclm7Yhe90woBky0K2UUbrpk3)

   JDBC java app is divided into nine files:
- 1. `JDBCExecutor` contains the main method, and executes all commands.
+ 1. `JDBCExecutor` contains the main method and executes all commands.
  2. `/util/DataAccessObject` is the DAO interface
  3. `/util/DataTransferObject` is the DTO interface
  4. `DatabaseConnectionManager` handles the connection to the Postgres database using JDBC